Frequently Asked Questions | Faculty and Administrative

 There are several methods of accessing your OCQ Dashboard.

 - Navigate to https://coursequestionnaire.iu.edu/

 - Follow the link provided in the notification email

 - Access the OCQ via Canvas.
 There is a tool on the left-hand side of each course page that will take you directly to your OCQ Dashboard.

 You will receive a Question Personalization (QP) task email that includes a link for you to access this feature.
 You will NOT be able to access the QP feature using your OCQ Dashboard.

 KB guide to OCQ personalization (https://kb.iu.edu/d/bfcg)

 YES.
 When the data is loaded into the system each section is given a starting and ending period.
-Students are invited to complete their evaluations typically 7 to 14 days (depending on the length of the course) prior to the end of the course.
+Students are invited to complete their evaluations typically 7 days prior to the end of the course.
 Evaluations must be completed by the end of the period specified (typically the last day of classes, as specified on the registrar’s web site).

 Students can provide proof of completion by logging into their dashboard, and taking a screen shot (or printout) which shows which sections have been completed and email it to the faculty.